slackapi/java-slack-sdk/docs/content/guides/assistants.md

 app.assistant(assistant);
 ```

 While the `assistant_thread_started` and `assistant_thread_context_changed` events do provide Slack-client thread context information, the `message.im` event does not.
 Any subsequent user message events won't contain thread context data.
-For that reason, Bolt not only provides a way to store thread context — the `threadContextStore` property — but it also provides a `DefaultThreadContextStore` instance that is utilized by default.
+For that reason, Bolt not only provides a way to store thread context — the `threadContextService` property — but it also provides a `DefaultAssistantThreadContextService` instance that is utilized by default.
 This implementation relies on storing and retrieving [message metadata](https://api.slack.com/metadata/using) as the user interacts with the assistant.

-If you do provide your own `threadContextStore` property, it must feature `get` and `save` methods.
+If you do provide your own `threadContextService` property, it must feature `get` and `save` methods.

 :::tip
 Be sure to give the [assistants reference docs](/reference#agents--assistants) a look!